samaa99/Emoji-inputs-in-text-fileds-/README.md

 ### This Flutter application demonstrates how different string length properties behave when dealing with emojis in input fields.
 Understanding these differences is crucial when you need to handle text input that includes emojis, which are common in modern mobile applications.

 The app provides three text fields, each with a different length check method:
- - Only Length Check: Displays the length of the input based on text.length, which counts the number of UTF-16 code units.
+ - Only Length Check: Displays the input length based on text.length, which counts the number of UTF-16 code units.
  - Runes Length Check: Uses text.runes.length to count Unicode code points, offering a more accurate representation for certain characters.
  - Characters Length Check: Utilizes text.characters.length from the characters package to count grapheme clusters, providing the most accurate and user-perceived character count, especially useful for emojis.